JoannaMacDev/JoannaMacDev.github.io/_posts/2017-04-23-Observers-Event-And-Closures.md

 The Event type still has two generic type parameters but, this time, we use the closureT to determine the sender's type; the argsT type is still required for the `invoke(…)`method and it is not part of the closureT type.

-The **closure enums** are held in an array of `closureT`; because "closures" are now hidden inside an Equatable enum, they can now be both added and removed from the array; the sender is held in a private let; and the invoke method of the Event simply enumerates teh closure enums, calling the invoke(…) method on each in turn.
+The **closure enums** are held in an array of `closureT`; because "closures" are now hidden inside an Equatable enum, they can now be both added and removed from the array; the sender is held in a private let; and the invoke method of the Event simply enumerates the closure enums, calling the invoke(…) method on each in turn.

 ### The NotifyPropertyChanged Protocol